Master of Business Administration (MBA) Degree, Full-Time Program, and a Major Concentration in Accounting

 Upon completing the MBA degree, students will be able to:

-- Demonstrate an understanding and application of the foundational frameworks and tools of all business disciplines, including accounting, finance, marketing, organizational behavior, and strategic management.
+- Demonstrate an understanding and application of the foundational frameworks and tools of all business disciplines, including accounting, finance, marketing, operations, organizational behavior, and strategic management.

 - Develop, evaluate, and implement complex business strategies and operational solutions holistically, integrating management principles across the functional areas.